MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/tutorial-machine-learned-entity.md

 ---
 title: "Tutorial: extract structured data with machine-learned entity - LUIS"
 description: Extract structured data from an utterance using the machine-learned entity.
-To increase the extraction accuracy, add subcomponents with descriptors and constraints. ms.topic: tutorial ms.date: 04/01/2020
+To increase the extraction accuracy, add subcomponents with features and constraints. ms.topic: tutorial ms.date: 04/22/2020
 #Customer intent: As a new user, I want to understand how to extract complex data contained in a user utterance.
 ---